-The Health Benefits Of Shea Butter: Shea Hey!
+The Health Benefits Of Shea Butter: Is Shea Butter Safe?

 I’m quite sure that you’re all aware of Cleopatra, the ancient Egyptian queen whose beauty has enchanted men (and women) throughout the ages.
 Now, it should come as no surprise that a beauty such as hers, one that inspires myth and legend and stands the test of time – doesn’t simply build up overnight.

 In fact, Cleopatra was known to have some of the most complex, lavish and decadent beauty rituals of her time.
 These included lengthy honey and milk baths, aloe vera moisturizers, honey and cream face-masks and shea butter!
 The queen would use shea butter in a variety of ways, as it’s a very versatile natural product – as you’ll learn here in this feature!

 What Is Shea Butter And Where Does It Come From?

 Nowadays, most people would frown upon taking a milk and honey bath – too expensive and simply a waste of good milk.
 However, shea butter is readily available, quite affordable and very good for your skin, hair and even to eat!
 Essentially, it is a fat, extracted from the nut of the African shea tree (found most-commonly in West-African countries such as Mali, Senegal Nigeria, Gambia and Burkina Faso).

 The tree (as well as the butter) may also be referred to as karite’ or ori depending on the country you’re in or sourcing the butter from.
 The fruit of this tree contains a nut and this is where the oil/butter is extracted from.

 What Is Unrefined Shea Butter?
 What Is Organic Shea Butter?